nebulastream/nebulastream/docs/design/20241011_source_redesign.md

     }
 );
 ```
-`detached` is a special completion token that indicates the end of an asynchronous execution chain, i.e., we are not interested in the result of the awaitable.
+`detached` is a special completion token that indicates that we are not interested in the result of the awaitable.

 In summary, systems using async I/O get the following benefits:
-- The number of threads (and therefore the overhead) is kept small
+- The number of threads (and therefore the overhead) is kept small despite a large number of concurrent I/O operations
 - I/O operations can be interleaved with other I/O operations
-- I/O operations can be interleaved with computation (CPU-bound tasks)
+- I/O operations can be interleaved with computation (CPU-bound operations)

 # Our Proposed Solution
 The proposed solution depends on these key design decisions: